AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 ### Background of Deep Q-Learning

+Deep Q-Learning is a type of Reinforcement Learning that utilizes

 ### Abstract

 Deep Q-Learning has been used to solve games such as Atari games, Go, Chess, etc., however, this project strives to understand if Deep Q-Learning would be able to apply equally well to environemnts that do not provide all the gamestate information to a player.
 Specifically looking at Gin Rummy, a player is unable to know their opponents hand and the order of the deck, making finding optimal plays more random compared to the games mentioned above.
 To understand how effective different implementations of Deep Q-Learning would be on environments that do not provide players with full knowledge of the gamestate, this project will run multiple implementations of Deep Q-Learning on a simplified Gin Rummy environment, which contains a significant amount of missing knowledge, and then evaluate how well each model performs compared to a random move agent.